nAItiklearn/bot-to-bot/README.md

 ## Note

 This is not a polished project.
-It is a beginner-friendly collection of practice work, and that is exactly why it exists.
+It is a beginner-friendly collection of practice work, and that is exactly why it exists